jchernus/event-manager/README.md

 - Implement a user page, where users can ask to be associated with a competing bot, granting them access to change that bot's state
   - Admin can then approve/deny said access
 - Robot details page to allow teams to change the state of their bot (Arrived -> Ready for Safety, Repairing -> Ready)
-- Push notifications of scheduled fights, and other news
+- Push notifications of scheduled fights and other news